sgsshankar/awesome-generative-ai-data-scientist/README.md

 # Awesome Generative AI Data Scientist [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

+> The Future is using AI and ML Together

-A curated list of 50+ resources to help you become a Generative AI Data Scientist.
-This repository includes resources on building GenAI applications with Large Language Models (LLMs), and deploying LLMs and GenAI with Cloud-based solutions.
+A curated list of 100+ resources to help you become a Generative AI Data Scientist.
+This repository includes resources on building GenAI Data Science applications with Large Language Models (LLMs) and deploying LLMs and Generative AI/ML with Cloud-based solutions.

-🌟 Don’t miss out on future updates!
-Star the repo now and be the first to know about new and exciting LLM apps with RAG and AI Agents.
+🌟 **Don’t miss out on future updates!
+Star the repo now and be the first to know about new and exciting LLM apps with RAG and AI Agents.**

 ## Contents: